NCAT can issue a summons that requires a person or organisation to give evidence at the hearing or to produce documents or other things.

 You can post the completed forms with the appropriate payment to NCAT or deliver and pay in person at an NCAT Registry office.

 In some cases, a hearing may be necessary to decide whether to grant permission to issue a summons.
 If this is necessary, you will be notified.
-The hearing will be conducted by the Registrar or a judicial member.
+The hearing will be conducted by the Registrar or a Tribunal member.

 Under section 71 of the Civil and Administrative Tribunal Act 2013 a person must not in any proceedings or application provide any information, or make any statement, to the Tribunal knowing that the information or statement is false or misleading.